How long have you been a Kpop fan? If it’s long enough, are you confident that you can understand all of these “jargons”?

 You Got No Jam – RM

 This phrase is so famous that even if you are not an AMRY, you must hear it once.
-This is a legendary phrase of RM for his younger brother Jimin to allude to his characteristic which is very “boring”.
+This is a legendary phrase of RM for Jimin to allude to his characteristic which is very “boring”.
 In Korea, Jaemi means interesting, when it is pronounced, it sounds same as Jam in English

 Therefore, when someone says “You got no jam” to you, they don’t mean that you have no jam, but that you are very boring and not interesting.